romaricdrigon/OrchestraBundle/README.md

 {
 ```

-They must be declared as services, tagged with `orchestra.repository`:
+They must be declared as services, tagged with `orchestra.repository` and **indicating the corresponding entity class**:

 ```xml
 <!-- your bundle services.xml -->
 <?xml version="1.0" ?>